 Going on a road trip can be fun and exciting, but packing the right items for the trip is important, too.
 Keep your summer road trip stress-free and fun by packing the right items for the car and your travels.
+Here is our list of must-have essentials for a long road trip.

 Longer trips can be tiring, and you never know when you may find a rest stop, convenience store, or restaurant.
 That’s why it’s important to pack healthy snacks and drinks to stay hydrated and nourished during your trip.
 Healthy drinks and snacks can also keep kids happy and prevent everyone from getting cranky due to hunger or thirst.

 Ideas of drinks to pack for a road trip include bottled water, flavored water, sugar-free beverages, juice, decaffeinated herbal iced tea, and low-sugar sports drinks.
 While it is tempting to pack sodas and sugary drinks, there are usually better beverage options available that will keep everyone happy.
-When it comes to snacks, good items for a road trip include: dried fruit or nuts, snack mix, cheese and crackers, fresh fruit, cut-up fresh vegetables, dry cereal, granola bars, pretzels, and simple sandwiches like almond butter on whole-grain bread with low-sugar jam.
+When it comes to snacks, good items for a road trip include dried fruit or nuts, snack mix, cheese and crackers, fresh fruit, cut-up fresh vegetables, dry cereal, granola bars, pretzels, and simple sandwiches like almond butter on whole-grain bread with low-sugar jam.

 Today, tech is more important than ever.
 Having a working GPS and cell phone is essential for a road trip.
 Make sure your GPS is in good working order before the trip.
 Ensure you pack your mobile chargers for your smartphones, tablets, and e-readers in a tech bag, so you know where everything is.
 Even with all your great tech items, having some non-tech essentials is also important.
 Have a standard paper map on hand for your destination in case you encounter poor reception and are unable to get a GPS or phone signal.
-You’ll also want to make sure there are things for kids and other passengers to do if there is no reception, if the device batteries get low or you just to take a break from screen time.
+You’ll also want to make sure there are things for kids and other passengers to do if there is no reception, if the device batteries get low, or you just to take a break from screen time.

 Road trips can be tiring for kids and adults alike (but especially children).
 Having plenty of things for them to do during the trip will keep them entertained and reduce stress.
 Items to consider packing in personalized kids’ backpacks to stay busy besides tech devices include: